 - It is nearly impossible to write unambiguous specifications.
-If you have questions about what is being asked for -- whether on a homework problem, in a lab exercise, on an exam question, or even for a clicker question -- you are expected to ask me. - Being able to ask such questions is a necessary and important real-world skill in computer science! - There is more to a computer command, expression, statement, function, file, or program than simply whether it "runs". - Part of your grade may be determined by how well your work meets the stated requirements.

-Your work is expected to meet stated requirements precisely.
-When working as part of a team on larger software projects, following specifications precisely is vital, and can mean the difference between a working product and one that just sits there.

-Work may be graded on style as well -- following style and coding standards likewise helps to result in programs that are more readable, understandable, and maintainable over time.
-Discussions on style will be ongoing throughout the semester.
+If you have questions about what is being asked for -- whether on a homework problem, in a lab exercise, for a Project milestone, on an exam question, or even for a clicker question -- you are expected to ask me. - Being able to ask such questions is a necessary and important real-world skill in computer science! - There is more to a SQL script than simply whether it "runs". - Part of your grade may be determined by how well your work meets the stated requirements. - Your work is expected to meet stated requirements precisely.
+When working as part of a team on larger software projects, following specifications precisely is vital, and can mean the difference between a working product and one that just sits there. - Work may be graded on style as well -- following style and coding standards likewise helps to result in scripts that are more readable, understandable, and maintainable over time.
+Discussions on style will be ongoing throughout the semester. - Your SQL scripts are expected to be able to be successfully run in sqlplus on the HSU Oracle student database.
+If they do not, you may not receive full credit for them. - It is your responsibility to verify that your SQL scripts successfully run in sqlplus on the HSU Oracle student database before submitting them, regardless of where you develop them.